Edit Blog Post

 In 2003 another politician was murdered in central Stockholm.
 Only about three blocks away from the spot where Palme had been gunned down 17 years earlier the Minister for Foreign Affairs Anna Lindh

 was stabbed a number of times in her torso and abdomen.
 She was rushed to hospital and medical personal started operating on her immediately.
 But in spite of the combined force of several teams of doctors her life could not be saved.
-News papers later reported that
+News papers later reported

 The man who murdered prime minister Olof Palme was last seen running up these stairs.

-her blood loss was so large that the entire blood reserve in Stockholm was down to zero when she died.
+that her blood loss was so large that the entire blood reserve in Stockholm was down to zero when she died.
 However this time the murderer was caught on tape by several surveillance cameras.
 In January 2004 Mijailo Mijailović

 was given a life sentence for the murder.
 Later he was found to be suffering from a mental illness and therefore he is now in a hospital for criminally insane.